 Velvia!
 Veelvia!
 Veeelvia!
 Call it!
-Oooops, this name, just for itself, its proper music, has an astonishing poetical resonance in the labyrinths of my mind...
+Ooops, this name, just for itself, its proper music, has an astonishing poetical resonance in the labyrinths of my mind…

-One of my favourite films ever, Fuji Velvia 35mm 100 iso, cross-processed as loved by lomographers, will give us marvelous images, marvelous freakish colours, and not so freakish, but always very intense, as we all like.
-Also intense contrast (with the skills of our beloved and mythical LC-A+…)
+One of my favourite films ever, Fuji Velvia 35mm 100 iso, cross-processed as loved by lomographers, will give us marvellous images, marvellous freakish colours, and not so freakish, but always very intense, as we all like.
+Also intense contrast (with the skills of our beloved and mythical LC-A+…).

 Shoot it, impress it with light!
 And we must destroy the preconception this film gives us a red or reddish atmosphere in all situations.
 It is false.
-This film deserves not preconceptions because its colour range it´s not narrow.
+This film deserves not preconceptions cause its colour range is not narrow.
 So try to get all rainbow colours (and maybe others, I don´t know…) and you/we will see.